Flamenco/stackeditpro/Features.md

 # Part 2
 ```

-Finally, you can add page titles to all your pages by setting a global property under `settings`.
+Finally, you can  page titles to all your pages by setting a global property under `settings`.
 ```yml
 pro:
  pageTitle: